 There are numerous sustainability indexes.
 These indexes mainly focus on performance rather than the quality of decision making and governance of sustainability issues.
 Quality of sustainability governance systems is at the heart of strong responsible business conduct.
-Therefore, we decided to conduct research to identify best in class examples of various sustainability governance steps based on publicly available data.
-Also, while such indexes are pass-the-post type of an evaluation, we tried to classify the results by tiers to provide better granularity in order to identify good examples.
+Therefore, we decided to

 TABLE 1.
-THE FUNDAMENTAL CONCEPTS AND SUB-COMPONENTS COVERED IN THEMODEL

-BOARD Composition, diversity, independence, incentive schemes in execution compensation, decision making processes, role in stakeholder engagement, guiding and overseeing business processes, involvement in risk management and sustainability related issues, and self-assessment.
+THE FUNDAI MODEL MENTAL CONCEPTS AND SUB-COMPONENTS COVERED IN THE BOARD Composition, diversity, independence, incentive schemes in execution compensation, decision making processes, role in stakeholder engagement, guiding and overseeing business processes, involvement in risk management and sustainability related issues, and self-assessment.
 ENGAGEMENT WITH STAKEHOLDERS Stakeholder mapping, inclusiveness, impact analyses, involvement in establishing materiality thresholds, prioritization and resource allocations for preventing negative externalities and learning RESPONSIBLE LEADERSHIP Implementation of UN Global Compact Principles, alignment of SDGs to business strategy and goals, connecting responsible leadership KPIs with the incentive scheme of the management team, providing oversight of compliance with company policies across geographies, operations, supply chain, and product life cycle INTEGRATED THINKING Materiality, comprehensiveness, connectedness, disclosures on strategy, value creation business model, impact on stakeholders